grahamleslie/grahamleslie.github.io/_posts/2020-12-19-hosting-a-website-with-s3.md

 duration: "3 minutes"
 ---

 I host a handful of web sites for free using Amazon S3, CloudFront, and Cloudflare.
+This whole setup takes only a couple minutes.
 Here's how:

 ### Architecture